SamuelFoc/Cerebro-Stream/Articles/FrontEnd/HTML/Attributes.md

 To learn more about HTML elements and attributes, try creating a simple web page using the elements and attributes listed above.
 You can also try modifying the attributes to see how they affect the appearance of the page.

 In the next lesson, we will cover the basics of Table elements.
 For now, focus on understanding HTML elements and attributes and get comfortable using them in your own web pages.

+### GitHub Repository

+[Here](https://github.com/SamuelFoc/Cerebro-Stream-Projects/blob/main/FrontEnd/HTML/2%20elements.html) you can find some additional files which could be helpful for this lesson.